xieyuheng/fidb-zero/docs/manual/01-data-table.md

   (This principle is the same as **Solution 1.2** for **Problem 1.2**.)

-  For example, "a user has one config", then each user has a subdirectory called "config".
+  For example, a user has one config, thus each user has a `config` subdirectory.

   The pattern of directories will be: